yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 # Designing the Graphics User Interface (SURFACE)
 ## Colors
-After some research, considerations and a short survey, the main colors I decide to use for the website are those that are similar to a Pokéball, and the neutral colors that can blend in most situations.
+After some research and considerations, the main colors I decide to use for the website are those that are similar to a Pokéball, and the neutral colors that can blend in most situations.
 ```
 - Black/Grey for background, buttons and windows due to it being able to blend in most situations
+- Red + White combination to match colors for a Pokéball
 - White for texts to contrast the dark colors
 ```